10 Flat Lay Mistakes That Make Your Work Look Amateurish

 New flat lay photographers often try to include too many elements, thinking abundance equals impact.
 But overcrowded compositions feel chaotic, overwhelming, and unfocused.
 The viewer's eye doesn't know where to land, so they keep scrolling.

-Why it's a problem: Every element in your frame should have a purpose.
+Every element in your frame should have a purpose.
 When you include too much, nothing stands out.
 The important details get lost in visual noise.
 Instead of feeling curated and intentional, your work looks cluttered and amateur.
+You'll see objects crammed edge to edge with no breathing room, too many props competing for attention, no clear focal point or hero element, visual chaos that makes the eye jump around frantically, and an inability to identify what you're actually trying to showcase.

 Before you shoot, ask yourself: "What am I trying to showcase here?"
 Remove anything that doesn't support that answer.
 Start with more than you need, then edit ruthlessly, removing elements until the composition feels balanced.